sjentsch/lsjDocs/Ch07/Ch07_Probability_7.rst

 probability distributions in this chapter, but sitting on my bookshelf I have a 47-chapter book called “Statistical Distributions” (:ref:`Forbes et al., 2010
 <Forbes_2010>`) that lists a *lot* more than that.
 Fortunately for you, very
-little of thit is necessary.
+little of this is necessary.
 You are unlikely to need to know dozens of statistical distributions when you go out and do real world data analysis, and you definitely will not need them for this book, but it never hurts to know that there is other possibilities out there.